hand-lang/Hand/README.md

 # Hand, The language of the future
-A compiler written in ruby, target 32-bit ARM architecture.
+A compiler written in ruby, targets the 32-bit ARM architecture.

 ## To compile:
 `ruby ./bin/hand.rb ./pseudo_project/in.hd --pi`